cybozu-go/tenet/docs/networkpolicytemplate.md

 # NetworkPolicyTemplate
-`NetworkPolicyTemplate` enables administrators to write `CiliumNetworkPolicy` templates that tenants can opt-into via the `tenet.cybozu.io/network-policy-template` annotation in their `Namespace` resources.
+`NetworkPolicyTemplate` enables administrators to write `CiliumNetworkPolicy` or `CiliumClusterwideNetworkPolicy` templates that tenants can opt-into via the `tenet.cybozu.io/network-policy-template` annotation in their `Namespace` resources.
 Templates can be supplied with values sources from the `.metadata` field of the `Namespace` resource that reference them.
 When annotations are placed on a root namespace managed by Accurate the annotations, and thus the templated CiliumNetworkPolicies, can be propagated to child namespaces.
 For instance, given the following `NetworkPolicyTemplate`,

 ```yaml
 # network-policy-template.yaml